Yogi, definition, meaning

 There’s a reason why asana practice is often the gateway to a more profound, spiritual yoga practice.
 Our society often confuses this as modern scientific perspectives focus broadly on third-dimensional reality.

-But rather than see identifying ourselves with a physical body, Yoga shows us how our body is only the “embodiment” of all other dimensions of ourselves.
+But rather than see identifying ourselves with a physical body, in an online yoga teacher training, it shows us how our body is only the “embodiment” of all other dimensions of ourselves.
 As we become aware of this embodiment in our asana practice, we can start making meaning of our subtler selves, and start to take Yoga off the mat.

 Qualities